We apply our knowledge and experience to create a one-of-a-kind design that fits your lifestyle, budget and building site.

 As a first step, we need to get a good understanding of the home that you are trying to create.
 Since each structure is custom designed, we want to know the details of the building site as well as your own personal requirements and expectations.
 Using information about your building site specifics (topographic info, views, solar exposure, access, etc.) paired with your spatial requirements, we can establish a size and configuration to best fit your needs.
 From there, we will run a complete cost analysis for you.
 We will be able to give you the cost for the components that we provide (design and engineering, as well as the structural, waterproofing, and ventilation systems).
 We can also provide you with estimates on flat work and Shotcrete for the shell.
 Our goal is to give you a very good idea of the scope of the project and the associated costs before we start on your set of floorplans.

 Design and Engineering

 We will provide you with a custom, complete set of floorplans.
 A set of Formworks floorplans includes elevations, foundation, floor framing, structural cross sections, steel framing, electrical and mechanical details.
-Plans are priced at around $1.00/sf.
-Plans will be reviewed and certified by a structural engineer licensed in the state you will be building in.
-Engineering certification fees are determined by location, size and complexity of the project.
-An average size home will cost typically around $1,600.00 for the structural engineering.
+Plans are priced at $1.25/sf.
+Plans will be reviewed and certified by a structural engineer.
+Engineering certification fees may vary from state to state.
+Rates typically range from $1,000.00 to $1,500.00.